 The proposed memorial would include a "cloud," an open-air structure with cathedral-like vaults below and a translucent glass walking surface above.
-The top surface of the cloud would touch surrounding sidewalks, enabling access across the site from the West Street to September 11 Place at Fulton and Greenwich Streets.
-The ground plane beneath the "cloud" would contain paving, plantings, and slot openings to bedrock below.
-The tower footprints would be left open as two grassy fields.
-A passageway at bedrock would connect exposed slurry wall, the chamber for unidentified remains, and provide access to areas of both footprints.
-On the ground beneath the "cloud," thousands of lights would shine upward, illuminating the engraved names of each individual victim.
-The names would be grouped according to each person's location on February 26, 1993, or September 11, 2001.
+The top surface of the cloud touches surrounding sidewalks enabling access across the site from the West Street to September 11 Place at Fulton and Greenwich Streets.
+The ground plane beneath the "cloud" contains paving, plantings, and slot openings to bedrock below.
+The tower footprints are left open as two grassy fields.
+A passageway at bedrock connects exposed slurry wall, the chamber for unidentified remains, and provides access to areas of both footprints.
+On the ground beneath the "cloud," thousands of lights shine upwards, illuminating the engraved names of each individual victim.
+The names would be grouped according to each person's location on February 26, 1993, or

+September 11, 2001.
 Rescuers names would be grouped together in a ribbon running through the larger field of names.